kbravh/portfolio-redux/src/data/writing/cracking-a-captcha-with-tesseract.js/Cracking a Captcha with Tesseract.js.md

 ## The Problem with Captchas and OCR

 The captcha images on the site consist of a string of five characters with various colored lines drawn through.
+For example, look at these three captchas.

 ![A captcha of five characters with lines drawn through them.](captcha1.png)
 ![Another captcha of five characters with lines drawn through them.](captcha2.png)
 ![A third captcha of five characters with lines drawn through them.](captcha3.png)

 The letters aren't distorted and they're on a nice white background, so we shouldn't have any problem dropping them straight into an OCR program, right?
 Well, not quite.
 The problem is that these little lines are *very* effective at thwarting OCR engines because the majority of those programs rely on edge detection to identify each letter.
-Let's visit the [Tesseract.js site](https://tesseract.projectnaptha.com/) and try our captcha on their demo.
+[Tesseract.js](https://tesseract.projectnaptha.com/) is one of the most popular OCR libraries for JavaScript.
+Let's visit their site and try our captcha on their demo.

 ![Tesseract.js reads our captcha incorrectly](tesseract.png)